-Is Power Washing Bad For Your House?
+Is It Bad to Pressure Wash Your House?

 To avoid damaging your property, you should stand at a distance that allows the water jet to lose some of that initial pressure.